Create meaningful impact.

 As Director of Programs and Outreach at Arts Horizons, created, managed and marketed Creative Spirits, the first program to place teaching artists in long-term care facilities to work with the aging population.
 Generated new revenue earning and changed the organization’s mission to include arts education for people of all ages.

-For 8 years, directed The Artist/Teacher Institute, a co-sponsored program of the NJ State Council on the Arts and Arts Horizons.
+For 8 years, I directed The Artist/Teacher Institute, a co-sponsored program of the NJ State Council on the Arts and Arts Horizons.
 Classroom teachers, educators and artists took hands-on arts workshops led by master teaching artists.
 Participants discovered new pathways to creative teaching and learning in and through the arts while igniting their artistry and connecting with a community of peers.
-Conducted aTimpact study to show impact of the program.
+Conducted aTimpact study to assess theimpact of the program.

-Wrote a $30,000 grant to the NJ Recover Fund, managed and secured in-kind support to bring to life Table Talk, conceived and created by artist Molly Gaston Johnson In the wake of Superstorm Sandy, Molly wanted to create handmade tables located in the community where people could talk face to face about issues that mattered to them.
+I wrote a $30,000 grant to the NJ Recovery Fund and served as project director to bring to life Table Talk, conceived and created by artist Molly Gaston Johnson In the wake of Superstorm Sandy, Molly wanted to create handmade tables located in the community where people could talk face to face about issues that mattered to them.
 The community helped generate the designs of the tables, located in Asbury Park at the Musical Heritage Foundation, Boys & Girls Clubs of Monmouth County, Jersey Shore Arts Center, Kula Café, Our Lady of Mount Carmel, and Park Place.

 As Director of New Jersey Programs and Partnerships and Arts Horizons, managed in-school and out-of-school K-12 long-term artist-in-education residencies through the AIE Residency Grant Program co-sponsored by the New Jersey State Council on the Arts.
 Oversaw 30-40 residencies annually, worked with teaching artists in all arts disciplines and schools to bring amazing projects to life.

 I managed a long-term artist-in-residence and mural exhibition with middle school students from Mount Vernon Elementary School in Newark.
 Twelve murals were displayed in Terminal B at the Newark-Liberty International Airport as they studied the history of the Tuskegee Airmen.
 The project was funded by the Port Authority of NY and NJ and the Aviation Development Council.